dxw/playbook/src/staff-handbook/wellbeing/where-to-get-support-internally.md

 ### Mental Health First Aiders

 If you are experiencing a mental health crisis or think that someone else is, we have a team of trained mental health first aiders who are able to provide initial support.
-A mental health first aider is able to listen and communicate non-judgementally, give initial support and then signpost information or appropriate professional help.
+A Mental Health First Aider is able to listen and communicate non-judgementally, give initial support and then signpost information or appropriate professional help.

 First aiders are a safe place to turn to if you are experiencing an issue with your mental health, and need to talk to someone.
 Conversations will be kept in strictest confidence, provided that you are not at serious risk of harm.